 Some consumers opt to have professional detailers complete this step for them.
 If this is your option, make sure to get at least three quotes or estimates, so you can compare pricing and review the quality of the detailers work.

 Final IPA wipe down: The easiest step of prep work is the final IPA wipe down.
 This simply involves using an isopropyl alcohol solution and clean microfiber towels.
-We recommend using an IPA dilution of 30 percent 99% pure isopropyl alcohol (there is no 100% available) with 70 percent distilled water.
+We recommend using a 30/70 blend with 99% pure isopropyl alcohol (there is no 100% version) being the lesser amount, and distilled water being the remaining 70% of the mixture.

-If you feel comfortable with this prep work, then you’re ready to proceed below.
-If you’re not comfortable, skip to question #5 below.
+If you feel comfortable with this prep work, then you’re ready to proceed.
+If not, skip to question #5 below.

 Question #3 – Do you Have the Patience for DIY Ceramic Installation?